HU90m/fusesoc-examples/prims_lib/README.md

 Because `prims_secret` doesn't implement `full_adder` or `half_adder`, instead relying on `prims_specific` and `prims_generic` respectively for them.
 These primitives are taken from these libraries.

-Do revisit the [The Toy Example](#the-toy-example) section to refresh your memory on the dependency graph.
+Do revisit [the complete toy example](#the-complete-toy-example) section to refresh your memory on the dependency graph.